azkadito/llm-4x-game/PROJECT_CONTEXT.md

      - Not too complex for first project
      - Good community resources available

-### Technical Approach
+### Development Philosophy
+- Focus on core systems first
+- Keep extensibility in mind for future features
 - Modular architecture with clear separation of concerns
-- Focus on core systems first
-- Test-driven development
+- Test-driven development from the start
-- Scalability considerations for map size and unit count
+- Scalability considerations built into initial design
-- Asynchronous LLM processing
+- Asynchronous LLM processing to handle generation latency

-## Next Steps
-- Implement core hex grid system
-- Design and implement basic state management
-- Create initial testing framework

 ## Repository Structure
 The project is organized into the following structure: